meltwater/mlabs-http/README.md

 ## Description

-The client provides an identical API to Got with two exceptions:
+The client provides an almost identical API to Got.

-- JSON mode is enabled by default.
-- Methods only return the request body unless `resolveWithFullResponse` is set.

 All requests are wrapped with proper logging and error handling.
 Logging can be customized per-client and per-request.